madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

         undercapacity = abs(deviation[deviation < 0].sum())
 ```

-We need to associate a quantitative or weighted cost to _both_ over and under capacity - if we only penalize over capacity, then no jobs running at all would be an optimal solution; on the other hand, if we penalize only under capacity, we might end up running all the servers all the time which wastes resources.
-For this case, since we assumed to be running an IaaS service, we can set the cost of under capacity much higher than over capacity.
-For this case, we can add the weight of `0.5` for over capacity and `2` for under capacity, under capacity is 4 time more expensive than over capacity - so the algorithm is more incentivized to ensure that all the jobs are able to run.
+We need to associate a quantitative or weighted cost to _both_ over and under capacity - if we only penalize over capacity, then no jobs running at all would be an optimal solution; on the other hand, if we penalize only under capacity, we might end up running all the servers all the time - which wastes resources.

+For this case, since we assumed to be running an IaaS service, we can set the cost of under capacity much higher than over capacity - since ensuring the service is always up and running properly is the top priority.
+We can add the weight of `0.5` for over capacity and `2` for under capacity - under capacity is 4 time more expensive than over capacity.
+The algorithm is more incentivized to ensure that all the jobs are able to run.

 ```
         overcapacity_cost = 1